scrapy/scrapy/docs/topics/request-queues.rst

       -     :exc:`TransientError`: indicates a temporary failure.

-            For example, if storing requests on a server, raise this exception if you temporarily loose access to the server.
+            For example, if storing requests on a server, raise this exception if you temporarily lose access to the server.

         -   :exc:`SerializationError`: indicates that *request* could not be serialized